Lebanon

 I was part of a panel of co-presenters who spoke of dance, music and arts therapies.
 We were asked to summarize creativity in the learning process, and one statement really stuck out to me: a rationale for limiting the numbers of children in school (many children here do not have any access to school) because there are not enough seats.
 Both Deborah (the music therapist) and I spoke to the issue of learning as a process of creativity and development…and my comment was simple: Kids don’t need seats.
 They need space.
 And it doesn’t have to be a lot of space.
 Those of us who enjoyed liberal childhoods exploring safe landscapes are blessed to have known space.
 The space I am referring to is the space to have a place, to exist, to belong.
 Giving each child a place is more important than a seat.
 Children learn (the younger, more so) through exploration in sensation, movement and creative expression.
 A balance in structure and freedom is essential to healthy development.
 Refugee children, by definition, do not have this balance.
 These refugee communities who have been defined by their refugee status for as many years as the Palestinians have, deserve the right to, space for, place in, education.
 If there are no literal seats, the children can sit on a mat, stand up, move and play as they do in many experiential educational settings.
 Of course, this requires resources, and resources are scarce for the Palestinians, and also for the local Lebanese NGO’s who support them.
 There are many remarkable, highly educated, very intuitive, courageous people working with the Palestinians in Lebanon.

-In addition to the many Palestinian communities, there are estimated to be a million Syrian refugees in Lebanon.
+In addition to the many prednisone Palestinian communities, there are estimated to be a million Syrian refugees in Lebanon.
 Most of them live with host families or, if they have the resources, are renting homes.
 Many are living in the Palestinian camps.
 Lebanon is a tiny country; in March I wrote about the impact of increasing umbers of Syrian refugees into Jordan, which is buckling under the pressure.
 The same can be said for Lebanon.
 UNHCR is trying to meet the many needs (complex health care needs, mental health needs, basic needs), but the needs outweigh the abilities or resources of any single agency or country.
 Bluntly, its time for the West to ease the burden of the humanitarian crisis that is growing on a daily basis in the Middle East.
 I recently read that many Syrians are being denied asylum status in the European Union; there doesn’t appear to be any movement to resettle the Syrians yet.
 I do know there are practical considerations in any countries resettlement numbers and demographics, and, I also think there is a lot of politics and fear that determines who gets refugee status, where, and when.

 Many of the Syrians prefer to go home, and are waiting to go home.
 But until there is a sincere and concerted effort by the global community to intervene (which I do not condone on a consistent basis) in this clearly long-term and horrific conflict, there is no home for the Syrian people to return to.